stride3d/stride-docs/en/manual/graphics/textures/streaming.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

-When you **stream** textures, Xenko only loads them when they're needed.
+When you **stream** textures, Stride only loads them when they're needed.
 This significantly decreases the time it takes to load a game or scene, uses less memory, and makes your game easier to scale.

 >[!Note]
 >Currently, only textures can be streamed.

-## How Xenko streams textures
+## How Stride streams textures

-Instead of loading a texture when Xenko loads the scene (with all its mipmaps), Xenko only loads it when it's used (eg a model using the texture is onscreen).
+Instead of loading a texture when Stride loads the scene (with all its mipmaps), Stride only loads it when it's used (eg a model using the texture is onscreen).

-When the texture is no longer needed (ie no objects that use the texture are onscreen), Xenko unloads it.
+When the texture is no longer needed (ie no objects that use the texture are onscreen), Stride unloads it.

 Currently, there's no loading priority for textures.
-For example, Xenko doesn't load textures based on distance; instead, Xenko loads them all in sequence.
+For example, Stride doesn't load textures based on distance; instead, Stride loads them all in sequence.

 ### Using streaming with mipmaps